DOCA NVMe Emulation Application Guide

 nvmf_doca_sq) include:

-DOCA IO – a reference to the DOCA I/O to which this SQ belongs, and where its completion is posted.
+A reference to the DOCA I/O to which this submission queue belongs, and where its completion is posted.
 Multiple SQs can belong to a single I/O.

-DOCA queue – the DOCA queue, previously described, which handles copying SQEs from the host
+The DOCA queue, which was previously described, that handles copying Submission Queue Entries (SQEs) from the host.

-Request pool memory – a list of NVMe-oF DOCA empty requests, used whenever a new SQE is received and a request needs to be prepared
+A list of NVMe-oF DOCA empty requests, used whenever a new SQE is received and a request needs to be prepared.

-NVMe-oF QP – the QP created for this SQ by the NVMe-oF target, which is used to execute commands
+The Queue Pair (QP) created for this submission queue by the NVMe-oF target, which is used to execute commands.

-The creation of the SQ is asynchronous because, when the CQ is created, the DPA is also initialized.
-However, since the DPA is already running when creating the SQ, it is necessary to update the DPA about the newly added SQ.
-Directly modifying its state could lead to synchronization issues, which is why a communication channel is used, making the process asynchronous.
+The submission queue creation is asynchronous because, when we create the completion queue (CQ), we also initialize the DPA.
+However, when creating the SQ, the DPA is already running, so we need to update the DPA about the newly added SQ.
+Directly modifying its state could lead to synchronization issues, which is why we use a communication channel, making the process asynchronous.

 DOCA DMA Pool